 The purpose of this course is to familiarize graduate students with empirical techniques and theoretical ideas which are currently widely used in labour economics.
 Topics include neoclassical analysis of the labour market and its institutions; a systematic development of the theory of labour supply, labour demand, and human capital theory; theories of wage and employment determination, turnover, search, unemployment, equalizing differences, and union behaviour, with particular emphasis on the interaction of theoretical and empirical modeling.
-Prerequisite: EF9901, EF9903 and EF9921, or Departmental permission.
+Prerequisite: Successful completion of PhD Comprehensive Exam.
+Antirequisite: EF8937.
 1 Credit